zondag 31 mei 2015

 PA1B Cylinder Dipole.
 The current at the surface of the cylinder generates the field.

-In general the cylinder dipoles are very quite on receive.
+In general the cylinder dipoles are very quite on receive, because of the small length of the antenna.

 On the air